aeronautical-informatics/SESTools/README.md

 but only open SES models created in SES Editor.
 New elements cannot be added or deleted; the existing SES cannot be edited.
 The main functionality of PES Editor is interactive pruning of an SES model.

+## SESTools Publications and Presentations

+1. Karmokar, B.C., Durak, U., Jafer, S., Chhaya, B.N. and Hartmann, S., 2019.
+   Tools for Scenario Development Using System Entity Structures.
+In AIAA Scitech 2019 Forum (p.
+1712).

+2. Karmokar, B.C., Durak, U., Hartmann, S. and Ziegler, B.P., 2019, July.
+   Towards a standard computational representation for system entity structures.
+In Proceedings of the 2019 Summer Simulation Conference (pp.
+   1-11).

+2. Karmokar, B.C., Durak, U., Hartmann, S. and Ziegler, B.P., 2019, July.
+   Towards a standard computational representation for system entity structures.
+In Proceedings of the 2019 Summer Simulation Conference (pp.
+   1-11).

+3. Ellis, O. and Durak, U., 2020.
+Simulation Based Development and Verification of Drogue Detection Algorithms for Autonomous Air to Air Refuelling.
+In AIAA Scitech 2020 Forum (p.
+0670).

 ## References